technotipstoday/blog/content/about.md

 ### Contact Me

-You can connect with me on [LinkedIn](https://www.linkedin.com/in/sirajudheen) or check out my [GitHub](https://github.com/sirajudheen).
+You can connect with me on [LinkedIn](https://www.linkedin.com/in/sirajudheen) or check out my [GitHub](https://github.com/sirajudheenam).

 ---

 ### Find My Work

-- [FitFusion](https://fitfusion.fashion) - An online Shopify dropshipping store.
+- [FitFusion24](https://fitfusion24.app) - An online store specializing in Sports Goods at an affordable price.
-- [Travelwise24](https://travelwise24.app) - A blog focused on travel tips, deals, and visa services.
+- [TravelWise24](https://travelwise24.app) - A blog focused on travel tips, deals, and visa services.
-- [Shopwise24](https://shopwise24.app) - An Amazon affiliate shopping website with curated lists of the best products and hacks.
+- [ShopWise24](https://shopwise24.app) - A blog with curated lists of the best products and hacks.
+- [FitFusion](https://fitfusion.fashion) - An online store with variety of sport articles.